tmds/Tmds.Ssh/README.md

 # Tmds.Ssh

-The `Tmds.Ssh` is a modern, managed .NET SSH client implementation for .NET 6+.
+The `Tmds.Ssh` is a modern, managed .NET SSH client library for .NET 6+.

 ## Getting Started